Nutrition and Food Security

 Mapping interventions to reduce anaemia in low- and middle-income countries

 We are approaching the end of what was termed as the ‘Nutrition Decade’ and more than ever highlighting evidence clusters and mapping evidence gaps has become urgent to formulate evidence-informed action for the future.
-Our evidence gap map (EGM) will provide a comprehensive overview of the existing evidence that studies the effectiveness of interventions addressing anaemia and highlight primary and synthesis gaps.
-Through this EGM, we will also provide a summary of the findings of key systematic reviews on the effects of interventions to reduce anaemia.
+Our EGM provides a comprehensive overview of the existing evidence that studies the effectiveness of interventions addressing anaemia and highlight primary and synthesis gaps.

 Impact of school feeding programs